Tags: blueberries, Blueberry Lemon Cake, Coconut Oil, Greek Yogurt, Lemon, Wallaby's Yogurt, Yogurt

 For instance, “Meet me at The Barber Pole” meant the parking lot across the street from a barber shop with a spinning pole in front.
 I soon knew each lot, via the nickname for it, very well.

 I’d already gotten to know his friends and family well.
-One of my friends and I spent most of that summer hanging out with Coco and one of his brothers, whether or not Dreamboat was around.
+One of my friends and I spent most of that summer hanging out with J and one of his brothers, whether or not Dreamboat was around.

 He had two younger brothers, one a year older than me, one a year younger than me, and they looked nothing like him.
 Dreamboat was the golden boy – his looks coming from his Mother, who was of German descent.
 His father was a sweet, Italian man, and his brothers were dark-haired and brown-eyed like him.